crnormand/gurps/README.md

     - refactored code to make it less of a "prototype" and more of a "pre-alpha"
     - fixed import for GCS characters that contain "&" in fields, assuming they turn @ENCODING back on
     - Page Ref links to non-existent PDFs will now go to the SJG Warehouse 23 website
+    - Created Foundry VTT specific GCS export/import and massive performance boost.
-    - Started work on enhanced GCS export/import
+    - Started work on drag and drop damage!

+**NOTE:   YOU MUST delete all of your actors, and Restart Foundry for the changes to take effect**

+### History
 - 0.6.5
     - Removed "+0" range modifiers
     - Enabled Full/Combat view for Players